 On the right end of the park there is a giant statue of Lord Shiva with an associated temple.
 There is a water falls that comes from the top of the Lord Shiva's statue all the way to a small artificial lake at the bottom.
 A musical fountain here is also a great attraction.

 Watch the video of Shrubbery Nightingale Park

-Shrubbery Nightingale Park is open from Morning until 8pm.
-If you want to watch the cultural program, then come in the evening.
-There is a nominal admission fee of Rs.
-10/- (subject to change).
+Shrubbery Nightingale Park is open from 8am until 8pm.
+If you want to watch the cultural program, then come at 4pm.
+There is an admission fee of Rs.
+20/- per person.

 Shrubbery Nightingale Park is located about 10-12 minutes walk from the Chowrasta Mall on Jawahar Parbat road and behind the Raj Bhawan (Summer residence of Governor of West Bengal).
 As you take the Mall road from the left side, you will see big signs of the park on the rock on your right.
 The park is located between the Himalayan Mountaineering Institute and the Mall, and is an easy walk from the Chowrasta Mall.
 Check out North Darjeeling Map